ClaudioMoriello/ClaudioMoriello/README.md

 I'm Claudio Moriello, a Master's student in Computer Science and Engineering at Polytechinc of Milan.

-I have a passion for AI, in particular Machine and Deep Learning.
+I have a strong passion for AI, with a particular interest in ML and DL techniques.

 I'm always looking for new opportunities to learn and grow, and I'm excited about the future of AI.